astagi/YMCA/README.md

 - devices:      TODO Prints the list of all available devices.

-- targets:      TODO Prints the list of all available targets.
+- targets:      Prints the list of all available targets.

 Licence MIT
 -----------